SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/About_alarms/Alarm_types.md

 Correlated alarms are alarms triggered by the [DataMiner Correlation](xref:About_DMS_Correlation) module.
 They group other alarms based on a Correlation rule.

 You can expand a correlated alarm in order to see the base alarms that triggered the correlated alarm.
-By default, alarms are no longer shown in the active alarms tab when they are included in a correlated alarm.
+By default, alarms are no longer shown in the *Active Alarms* tab when they are included in a correlated alarm.

 The severity of a correlated alarm depends on the Correlation rule configuration.
 It can be the highest severity of its base alarms or a custom severity.